St George's, University of London: Campus

 The St George's University of London campus is located in the Tooting area of south-west London, and is co-located with St George's Hospital, a 1,300 bed major trauma centre.

 Teaching facilities at the campus include clinical skills laboratories and a simulation suite allowing students to practice based on real-life situations including surgical and medical emergencies.
 The university library houses approximately 42,000 books and subscribes to over 10,000 journals.

-Previously, the Rob Lowe Sports Centre located at the St George's Hospital grounds provided sporting facilities to students and staff, including a sports hall, three squash courts, and weights and fitness rooms.
-However, the site has recently been decommissioned, with only the sports hall retained.
-Students have used other facilities instead, including the nearby Tooting Leisure Centre.
+The Rob Lowe Sports Centre located at the St George's Hospital grounds provides sporting facilities to students and staff, including a sports hall, three squash courts, and weights and fitness rooms.

 Courses

 St George's offers foundation and undergraduate degrees at its site in Tooting in medical, biomedical and healthcare sciences, including: Biomedical Science BSc (Hons), Biomedical Science Foundation Degree, Healthcare Practice DipHE and BSc (Hons), Healthcare Practice Foundation Degree, Healthcare Science (Physiological Sciences) BSc (Hons), Clinical Pharmacology BSc (Hons), Medicine (four-year graduate stream) MBBS4, Medicine (five-year) MBBS5, and Medicine (six-year) MBBS6, Physician Associate Studies MSc.

 In partnership with Kingston University, the joint Faculty of Health and Social Care Sciences also offers degrees in physiotherapy, occupational therapy, paramedic science, nursing, midwifery, social work and diagnostic or therapeutic radiography.

 St George's, in partnership with INTO University Partners, has also formed a joint venture, INTO SGUL, to offer a Foundation in Medical, Biomedical and Health Sciences for international students whose qualifications do not allow direct progression into Bachelors level study in the UK, and a six-year MBBS and a four-year graduate stream MBBS programme specifically for international students, with clinical placements overseas.
 The first student cohort on each international MBBS programme entered St George's in September 2012.

 Outside of the UK, the MBBS4 is also offered in Nicosia, Cyprus, through a partnership between St George's and the University of Nicosia.
 The new programme was inaugurated and the first student cohort commenced in Nicosia in September 2011.
-The programme at the University of Nicosia features international clinical placements in Israel and the USA.
+The programme at the University of Nicosia features international clinical placements in Israel and the United States.

 St George's also offers numerous research and taught postgraduate degrees.